Skip to content

 Cleaning

 The cleaning step – which is done with either ethyl alcohol or isopropyl alcohol (IPA) – removes any uncured resin from the print, and any polymers that are cured but not fixed to the print.
 While cleaning is not part of the polymerization process, it is a necessary step in delivering a safe, high-quality final result to the patient or clinician.
-A dual-tank cleaning unit, such as the CLEANI, is an ideal tool for this step.
+A dual-tank cleaning unit, such as the CLEANI with Dual Tanks, is an ideal tool for this step.

 Once this final curing step is completed, your print is all finished, and ready for your patient!